- Armida Quartett,

 Peter-Philipp Staemmler, cello

-The ensemble’s debut CD, featuring works by Béla Bartók, György Ligeti and György Kurtág, was released in 2013 and selected by the German Record Critics’ Award for its critics’ choice list.
-Their second CD with music by Mozart was released in 2016.
+The ensemble’s debut CD for CAvi in 2013, featuring works by Béla Bartók, György Ligeti and György Kurtág, was selected by the German Record Critics’ Award for its critics’ choice list.
+Celebrating its’ 10th anniversary in 2016 their second disc of Mozart quartets won equally high praise.
+Their next disc of Beethoven and Shostakovich will be followed by a highly anticipated disc of fugues.
+“Fuga Magna” which will be released in May 2017.

 Modigliani Quartett, Chamber Music